 BANAH CLIFF POINT

-If you love viewpoints, this is a great one to start at if you want a panoramic awe-inducing lookout at Penida’s gorgeous coastline.
+If you love viewpoints, this is a great one to start if you want a panoramic awe-inducing lookout at Penida’s gorgeous coastline.

 Oh, and be sure to look down too… you might see some manta rays swimming in the ocean below (I did!)

 The best ‘photo spots’ had people literally queuing.
-Both me and my guide felt uncomfortable and went back up the hill, where he did take a photo for me, and then we drove away.
+Both my guide and I felt uncomfortable and went back up the hill, where he did take a photo for me, and then we drove away.

 BROKEN BEACH & ANGEL’S BILLABONG

 Be careful before deciding to swim in Angel’s Billabong, as people have got swept out to sea from here before.
-And of course ‘Hati-Hati’ (meaning ‘caution’ or ‘be careful’ in Indonesian) if you feel like sitting on any cliff edges.
+And of course, ‘Hati-Hati’ (meaning ‘caution’ or ‘be careful’ in Indonesian) if you feel like sitting on any cliff edges.

-I really like the beach here but ultimately am not good enough at relaxing to make solo beach time worth it, so I left after about 30 minutes.
-I was happy my amazing scooter driver would get home early anyways.
+I really like the beach here but, ultimately, am not good enough at relaxing to make solo beach time worth it, so I left after about 30 minutes.
+I was happy my excellent scooter driver would get home early anyways.
 (I blame solo travelling with ADHD for making me too impatient!)

-It’s a gorgeous beach though, surrounded by picturesque palm trees and a gorgeous sea.
+It’s a gorgeous beach, though, surrounded by picturesque palm trees and a gorgeous sea.

-Before getting your boat back on to Bali, it’s worth doing one of three things to finish off your Nusa Penida itinerary:
+Before getting your boat back to Bali, it’s worth doing one of three things to finish off your Nusa Penida itinerary:

-- snorkelling or diving – potentially with manta rays
+- Snorkelling or diving – potentially with manta rays